 Burger Bowl Ideas

-Not sure where to being?
-Try out any of these flavor combinations to make a great tasting burger bowl!
+You want to make this burger bowl recipe but perhaps you are not sure which of your favorite fixings to work with?
+Try out any of these flavor combinations using traditional burger toppings to make a great tasting burger bowl!

-- Bacon cheeseburger - Crumbled bacon, sautéed onion, chopped pickles, sharp cheddar cheese.
+- Bacon cheeseburger - Crumbled crispy bacon, sautéed red onion, chopped pickles, sharp cheddar cheese.

 - Mushroom and Swiss - Sautéed mushrooms, sautéed onion, shredded Swiss cheese.